History of Canterbury Region: Capture of Tama-i-hara-nui at Akaroa

 During the day other canoes came out to the ship, their occupants being invited on board, and then captured and placed below decks.
 Among those taken in this way was Tama-i-hara-nui's wife.
 None escaped to give warning, and as it was customary for parties visiting European vessels to remain a considerable time on board, the people of the village did not suspect foul play.
-After the chief was captured some of the crew tried to persuade Stewart to take the ship away from Akaroa, but with so many armed Māori on board he did not dare to attempt this.
+After the chief was captured, some of the crew tried to persuade Stewart to take the ship away from Akaroa, but with so many armed Māori on board he did not dare to attempt this.

 That night, Te Rauparaha and Te Hiko attacked the village.
 The canoes captured during the day, together with the ship's boats, left the Elizabeth between one and two in the morning carrying the war party ashore.
 Stewart accompanied them.
 The attack from the village was launched from two sides, taking the Ngāi Tahu completely by surprise.
 The slaughter continued until long after daylight.
-Then followed a cannibal feast, the bodies of the slain being cooked in hangi, ovens dug in the ground, in the traditional Māori fashion.
+Then followed a cannibal feast, the bodies of the slain being cooked in hāngī, ovens dug in the ground, in the traditional Māori fashion.
 This was on 6 November 1830.
-That night the Ngāti Toa returned to the Elizabeth, carrying with them large flax baskets of cooked flesh — about one hundred baskets in all — which were stowed in the hold.
+That night the Ngāti Toa returned to the Elizabeth, carrying with them large flax baskets of cooked flesh – about one hundred baskets in all – which were stowed in the hold.
 They also had about 20 prisoners, who were added to those already on the ship.
 According to Tamihana Te Rauparaha, 600 of the Ngāi Tahu were killed in this attack; other estimates make the number about 200.

 Stewart then sailed for Kapiti.
 On the voyage Tama-i-hara-nui and his wife, knowing what fate was in store for them all, strangled their daughter.
 The ship reached Kapiti on 11 November.
 The prisoners, excepting only Tama-i-hara-nui, were disembarked and distributed as slaves, and the baskets of flesh were taken ashore.
-Then followed another feast, which was witnessed by several European traders and by officers of Brigg's Ship, the Dragon.
+Then followed another feast, which was witnessed by several European traders and by officers of Brigg's ship, the Dragon.
 The promised cargo of flax not being ready, Stewart held Tama-i-hara-nui on board until the last week in December.
 Then having received only 18 tons of the promised 50 tons, and apparently despairing of obtaining more, he handed over the Ngāi Tahu chief to Te Rauparaha.
 After being displayed in triumph at Kapiti and Otaki, Tama-i-hara-nui was first of all tortured, and then killed and eaten.
 His wife suffered the same fate.